nclsbayona/nclsbayona.github.io/content/post/kubernetes-intro/index.md

 In the old days, each ship (application) had its own captain (developer) and crew.
 They were responsible for everything: loading the cargo (dependencies), navigating the seas (deployment), and ensuring the ship reached its destination (application availability).
 This was fine for a few ships, but as the fleet grew (your application scaled), things became chaotic.
 Captains argued over docking space (server resources), storms (failures) could sink entire ships, and coordinating repairs was a nightmare.

-Enter Kubernetes (The Grand Fleet Admiral):
+##### Enter Kubernetes (The Grand Fleet Admiral)

 Kubernetes is like the Grand Fleet Admiral, overseeing all the ships and captains.
-It doesn't build the ships themselves (that's Docker's job), but it manages them, ensuring everything runs smoothly.
+It doesn't build the ships themselves, but it manages them, ensuring everything runs smoothly.

 * Ships (Pods): Each ship is a "pod," carrying one or more containers (cargo).
 Think of a pod as a standardized shipping container that can hold different types of goods (application components).

 * Captains (Controllers): Kubernetes has different "captains" (controllers) for various tasks:

   * Deployment Captain: This captain ensures the right number of ships (pods) are deployed and that they have the necessary supplies (resources).
 They also manage upgrades and rollbacks, like changing the ship's sails or repairing damage.